microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/user-get-mailboxsettings.md

 ### <a name="example-4"></a>Exemplo 4
 #### <a name="request"></a>Solicitação
-O quarto exemplo obtém especificamente as configurações de [finalidade do usuário](../resources/userpurpose.md) da caixa de correio do usuário conectado.
+O quarto exemplo obtém especificamente [as configurações de](../resources/userpurpose.md) finalidade do usuário da caixa de correio do usuário.

 # <a name="http"></a>[HTTP](#tab/http)
 <!-- {